whitequark/blog/source/_posts/2014-04-15-a-guide-to-extension-points-in-ocaml.markdown

 ---------

-When your extension is ready, it's convenient to build and test it with [OASIS][], and distribute via [opam][].
-This is not hard, but has a few gotchas.
+When your extension is ready, it's convenient to build and test it with [OASIS][], use [ocamlfind][] to allow other packages to use it, and distribute via [opam][].

-The OASIS configuration I suggest is simple:
+The OASIS configuration I suggest is as follows:

 {% codeblock _oasis %}
 # (header...)
 OCamlVersion: >= 4.02
+FilesAB:      lib/META.ab

+PreInstallCommand:   $ocamlfind install ppx_getenv lib/META
+PreUninstallCommand: $ocamlfind remove ppx_getenv

 Executable ppx_getenv
   Path:           lib